mikuso/ocpp-rpc/README.md

 * If a response to your call fails validation, the call will reject with a `ResponseValidationError`.

 As a callee, `strictMode` has the following effects:
 * If an inbound call's params fail validation, the call will not be passed to a handler.
 Instead, an error response will be automatically issued to the caller with an appropriate RPC error.
-An `'rpcError'` event will be emitted.
+A [`'messageValidationFailure'`](#event-messagevalidationfailure) event will be emitted.
 * If your response to a call fails validation, the response will be discarded and an `"InternalError"` RPC error will be sent instead.
-An `'rpcError'` event will be emitted.
+A [`'messageValidationFailure'`](#event-messagevalidationfailure) event will be emitted.

 ### Supported validation schemas